pao0318/Project-sensei/README.md

 # Project-sensei
 ### `THEME : EKLAVYA`

-`Project-Viona` is a mentor match platform where mentor and mentees can interact with each other. <br/>
+`Project-Sensei` is a mentor match platform where mentor and mentees can interact with each other. <br/>
 Presented by <b>Team Nutella</b>